Sumit-144/node_ts_app/README.md

 ### 🔐 Authentication

 #### Sign Up
 Creates a new user account and returns an access token valid for 1 hour.
+Once signed in you have successfully logged in and ready to compute your health metrics like age and BMI.

 - **Endpoint:** `POST /`
 - **Authentication:** Not required